Connecting Git Repository

 Connecting Your Git Repository

-Step 1: Navigate to Application Settings
+Step 1: Navigate to Code Delivery section

 To begin connecting your Git repository: